 Can you build immunity to Poison Ivy?

 This is another interesting question.
-Building an immunity to poison ivy over time by being exposed to it might seem not very reasonable, but many have claimed to achieve that by doing so.
+Building an immunity to poison ivy over time by being exposed to it, but many have claimed to achieve that by doing so.

 How to identify Poison Ivy?

 It is not very hard to identify a Poison Ivy, but you can sometimes confuse it with other plants.
 So whenever you are hiking or riding a bike, look for these points we are about to mention and stay as far away from them as possible.